 Metropolitan Toronto, Regional Municipalities of York and Durham, City of Kawartha Lakes, and Counties of Peterborough, Northumberland, and Haliburton.

-Counties of Lennox and Addington, Hastings, Prince Edward, Frontenac, and Leeds.
+Counties of Lennox and Addington, Hastings, Prince Edward, Frontenac, and the County of Leeds.

 Counties of Renfrew and Lanark, and the Township of West Carleton and the City of Kanata in the Regional Municipality of Ottawa-Carleton.